zilch/type-route/docs/introduction/getting-started.md

 > **Type Route was designed with excellent React integration in mind** but isn't coupled to a specific UI framework.
 Most code examples in the documentation use React, but the general principles covered apply regardless of framework.

 Continue reading this introduction for a quick overview of how to start using Type Route in your React project.
-Find a full <b>runnable</b> version of the below guide on the [Simple React Example](https://typehero.org/type-route/docs/guides/simple-react-example) page or see the [Type Route without React](https://typehero.org/type-route/docs/guides/type-route-without-react) guide to learn how to use Type Route without React.
+Find a full <b>runnable</b> version of the below introduction on the [Simple React Example](https://typehero.org/type-route/docs/introduction/simple-react-example) page or see the [Type Route without React](https://typehero.org/type-route/docs/guides/type-route-without-react) guide to learn how to use Type Route without React.

 ## Install